 High Purity Manganese

-HPMSM is a pale pink inorganic compound with typically 32% of contained manganese.
+HPMSM is a pale pink inorganic salt compound in crystal form with typically 32% of contained manganese.
 The chemical symbol of this low impurity salt is MnSO4·H2O.

-The forecast demand for high purity manganese is heavily skewed towards HPMSM, with new capacity coming online demanding HPMSM, not HPEMM.
+Demand for high-purity manganese is forecast to be heavily skewed towards the HPMSM market, with new capacity coming online demanding HPMSM, not HPEMM.

 Source: Benchmark Mineral Intelligence, August 2020

 Demand for LiBs is being driven by the rapid growth in EV production globally.
 Over the past few years, the EV market has seen enormous expansion, which is forecast to continue rapidly over the next decade.

 According to RHO Motion, total annual EV sales have risen from 2.2 million units in 2019 to 6.6 million in 2021.
 This growth of the EV market has continued into 2022, with 4.1 million units sold in the first half of 2022, a 57% increase year on year.

 Where is the Manganese in Batteries?

 There are several types of cathode chemistries currently used.
 However, the prevailing chemistry for battery cathodes is the Nickel-Manganese-Cobalt (NMC) combination.

 In an average NMC 622 (a cathode with six parts nickel, two parts manganese and two parts cobalt) battery grade manganese constitutes around 17% of the weight of the cathode and only 1-2% of the current material cost to make a cathode.